John H. Lienhard V: Career

 which has brought dozens of PhD-level women to MIT for research collaborations.
-He is also the founding director of the Abdul Latif Jameel Water and Food Systems Lab (J-WAFS) at MIT.

-J-WAFS funds diverse research on water and food, across all of MIT's schools, to address the needs of a rapidly growing population on a changing planet.
+In 2014, Lienhard founded the Abdul Latif Jameel Water and Food Systems Lab (J-WAFS) at MIT, and he served as J-WAFS director until 2025.
+J-WAFS supports research by MIT faculty on water and food, to address the needs of a rapidly growing population on a changing planet.
+Under Lienhard's leadership, J-WAFS awarded more than $25 million through competitive peer review, supporting more than 100 projects across all of MIT's schools and engaging more than 300 researchers.
+In addition to scientific research, a dozen new companies were spun-out of MIT.

 Lienhard is a committed educator, recognized with awards for teaching and mentoring.
 He has written textbooks on measurement and instrumentation, on heat transfer, and on thermal modeling.
 He has long collaborated with his father on A Heat Transfer Textbook.
 In 2001, they made the decision to distribute the work primarily as an ebook, one of the first textbooks to adopt this format.
 The ebook, which is free of charge, has since been downloaded hundreds of thousands of times across the world.

 Selected awards and honors

 Lienhard has received a number of honors and awards, including the following: